AmberC0209/PaddleX/docs/pipeline_usage/tutorials/time_series_pipelines/time_series_forecasting.en.md

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/time_series/04.png">

 If you are satisfied with the pipeline's performance, you can directly integrate and deploy it.
-If not, you can also use your private data to **fine-tune the model within the pipeline online**.
+If not, you can also use your private data to <b>fine-tune the model within the pipeline online</b>.

 Note: Due to the close relationship between time series data and scenarios, the official built-in models for online time series tasks are scenario-specific and not universal.
 Therefore, the experience mode does not support using arbitrary files to experience the effects of the official model solutions.
 However, after training a model with your own scenario data, you can select your trained model solution and use data from the corresponding scenario for online experience.